 - The time and materials consumed in using instruments will be charged to the user.

-- Usage may be considered either the difference between log-in and log-out times, or the scheduled reservation time, depending on the instrument.
-Please contact staff before use to see which case applies.
+- Usage may be considered either the difference between log-in and log-out times, or the longer of the used or reserved time (specifically for the PFIB, Helios, Nova, and Talos instruments).
+If you are unsure which case applies, please contact staff before use.

-- An additional 2.7% fee applies for payments by credit cards.
+- An additional 2.7% fee applies for payments by credit card.

-- Publications, presentations, and posters resulting from work on the FEI Nova should state: “The authors acknowledge the financial support of the University of Michigan College of Engineering and NSF grant #DMR-0320740, and technical support from the Michigan Center for Materials Characterization.“
+- Publications, presentations, and posters resulting from work on the Thermo Fisher Nova 200 Nanolab may state: “The authors acknowledge the financial support of the University of Michigan College of Engineering and NSF grant #DMR-0320740, and technical support from the Michigan Center for Materials Characterization.“

 - For the JEOL 2010F: NSF grant #DMR-9871177